bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Because it's less of a headache for the wallet developers to deal with this.
 So it basically involved the giant rewrite, mostly done by Andrew Chow.
 And one of the challenges there is we have this old wallet and we want to move people over to the new wallet.
-And so the first step for that is this new RPC call called Migrate Wallet, which does what it says it does.
+And so the first step for that is this new RPC call called `migratewallet`, which does what it says it does.

 Aaron van Wirdum: 00:24:43